2017 Rafael Nadal tennis season: Cincinnati Masters

 Due to the last minute withdrawal of Roger Federer, Rafa ascended to the world No. 1-ranking for the 4th time in his career on 21 August 2017, his 142nd week at the pinnacle of men's tennis.
-With only 370 points to defend for the rest of 2017, there is a strong possibility that he can finish year-end No. 1 for a 4th separate stint (only two other players have ever finished year-end No. 1 in separate stints, but Federer and Ivan Lendl have only done it in 2 separate stints).
+With only 370 points to defend for the rest of 2017, there was a strong possibility that he could finish year-end No. 1 for a 4th separate stint (only two other players have ever finished year-end No. 1 in separate stints, but Federer and Ivan Lendl have only done it in 2 separate stints).
 Nadal was the No. 1 seed and began his campaign against Frenchman Richard Gasquet.
-Rafa defeated Gasquet in straight sets, improved his head-to-head record to 15-0 and has now won their last 25 consecutive sets.
+Rafa defeated Gasquet in straight sets, improved his head-to-head record to 15-0 and had now won their last 25 consecutive sets.
 Due to heavy rain, Nadal was required to play 2 matches in a day, dispatching Albert Ramos in straight sets only to be sent packing by Nick Kyrgios in straight sets later on.
 Despite this loss, Nadal still was ranked No.1 in the following week.

 US Open

 Nadal was seeded No.1 in a grand slam for the first time since the 2014 French Open.
 Rafa opened the last major of the year against 85th-ranked Serbian Dušan Lajović whom he dismissed in straight sets.
 In the round of 64, Nadal faced Taro Daniel of Japan and despite trailing by a set and a break, he dispatched Daniel with the loss of just 7 games in the last three sets combined.
 Lucky loser Leonardo Mayer was up next for Nadal and for the second consecutive match, Rafa started slow and lost the first set in a tie break only to secure the next three sets to move into a round of 16 showdown with Alexandr Dolgopolov.
 Nadal advanced to his first US Open quarterfinal since he won his second US Open crown in 2013 with a dominant straight sets win in just over an hour and a half.
 His quarterfinal opponent would be NextGen 19-year old Andrey Rublev of Russia who grew up idolizing Nadal.
 Nadal successfully defeated the rising star in a one-sided match lasting only 96 minutes with the loss of just 5 games.
-He next faces Juan Martín del Potro who defeated Federer in 4 sets in the QF, preventing another Federer–Nadal meeting in the US Open and thus allowing Nadal to retain his No.1 ranking.
+He next faced Juan Martín del Potro who defeated Federer in 4 sets in the QF, preventing another Federer–Nadal meeting in the US Open and thus allowing Nadal to retain his No.1 ranking.
 He defeated del Potro in four sets to reach his 23rd major final where he faced Kevin Anderson.
-Nadal clinches his 16th Grand Slam title and 3rd USO title beating Anderson in straight sets, and also his first hardcourt singles title since Doha 2014.
+Nadal clinched his 16th Grand Slam title and 3rd USO title beating Anderson in straight sets, and also his first hardcourt singles title since Doha 2014.
 This victory brought him closer to 3 short of Federer's 19 major titles.
 This win also secured a fourth season where Federer and Nadal won all the Grand Slams (2006, 2007, 2010, 2017).